nf-core/eager/docs/usage.md

 ##### Tutorial Profiles - Profiles

-An important thing to understand before you start writing your own profile is understanding 'inheritance' of profiles when specifying multiple when using `nextflow run`.
+An important thing to understand before you start writing your own profile is understanding 'inheritance' of profiles when specifying multiple profiles, when using `nextflow run`.

 When specifying multiple profiles, parameters defined in the profile in the first position will overwrite those in the second, and everything defined in the